chocomeowy/chocomeowy/README.md

 # 👋 Hi, I’m @chocomeowy

-I am a Data Analyst and Developer with a background in IoT infrastructure, full-stack development, and applied artificial intelligence.
+I am a Software Developer / Data Analyst with a background in IoT infrastructure, full-stack development, and applied artificial intelligence.
 I focus on building highly efficient, scalable architectures and transitioning into technical FinTech and SaaS roles.

 ### 🔭 Current Focus
 * Pursuing an **MSc in FinTech at NTU**, exploring digital banking infrastructure, asset securitization, and financial data pipelines.